 May 3, 1999 started out as a day like any other Monday, the beginning of a new work week.
-I work for a medical billing agency, following up on Medicare and Medicaid claims.
-Whenever they deny a claim due to a billing error, it is my responsibility to get the claim corrected and resubmitted.
-Take my word for it, it's even less fun than it sounds.
-After eight hours in that stress-filled environment, I was ready for a change of pace.
+At the time, I worked for a medical billing agency, following up on Medicare and Medicaid claims.
+Whenever they denied a claim due to a billing error, it was my responsibility to get it corrected and resubmitted.
+It's even less fun than it sounds.

-It's about a mile and a half from my apartment to Interstate 135, and about 5 miles south on the Interstate to the Haysville exit.
-I got my first surprise when I turned on to the ramp to the Interstate.
+It was about a mile and a half from my apartment to Interstate 135, and about 5 miles south on the Interstate to the Haysville exit.
+I got my first surprise when I turned on to the ramp to the highway.
 The sky to the south was nearly black.
 A report came on the radio speaking of tornadoes in Oklahoma and severe weather in southern Kansas, moving toward the Wichita area.
 No big deal.
-We get severe weather here every few weeks during the spring and summer months.
-It's a fact of life in the Midwest.
+We get severe weather every few weeks through the spring and summer.
+It's a fact of life here in tornado alley.
 According to the radio, the worst of the storm was approaching Wellington, Kansas, about 30 miles south of Wichita.

-As I reached the ramp off the Interstate, only five miles down the road, I encountered the first of the severe weather.
+As I reached the ramp off the Interstate, I encountered the first of the severe weather.
 Hailstones began pummelling my Mercury Topaz.
 But by the time I got off the ramp, I was through the hail and into a light rain.
 The hail must have been limited to the very edge of the storm.

 When I arrived safely at Heather's apartment, she was worried.
 She said she had called me, hoping to catch me still at home, to warn me not to come because the weather was so severe.
 She had apparantly called within minutes after I left my apartment, probably about the same time I was getting my first glimpse of the storm clouds.

 Heather had her radio tuned to the weather information station, and her television tuned to a local station for full coverage of the storm.
 People in Wellington were being advised to take cover because a tornado had been spotted on the ground.
-Heather was getting worried.
+Heather was expecting the worst.

-It was then that I got the bright idea of getting out a map and tracking the progress of the storm.
-My thought was that it would ease her worries as soon as she saw it was not headed toward us.
-We watched and listened as the weather trackers followed the storm's path through the small town of Peck, toward the Wichita suburbs of Mulvane and Derby.
-If it didn't change course, it would pass about ten miles to the southeast of us.
-A close call, relatively speaking, but we would be safe.
+To ease her worries I got out a map to track the progress of the storm.
+I hoped she would relax when she saw it was not headed toward us.
+We watched and listened as the weather trackers followed the storm's path through the small town of Peck toward the Wichita suburbs of Mulvane and Derby.
+It looked like the tornado would pass about ten miles to the southeast of us.
+A close call, relatively speaking, but we were in no danger.

-Suddenly the storm changed its course.
+But then the storm changed course.
 On the radio we heard, "Haysville, take cover".
-I peeked out through the venetian blind and was stunned at what I saw.
-It was pitch black outside.
-It was after sunset, but not so late that it should have been dark yet.
-But it wasn't a normal nighttime darkness.
+I peeked through the venetian blind and was stunned by the pitch blackness of the sky.
+Judging by the time, I should have seen the last rays of the setting sun.
 I couldn't even see the houses across the street.

 Then I heard the wail of the tornado sirens.

 Meanwhile, Heather was busy unplugging the television and turning off all the lights.
-The last precaution she took was to open the back door, to help equalize the pressure in case of a tornado.
+The last precaution she took was to open the back door, to help equalize the pressure in case the tornado came near.

-I should mention that Heather lives in a converted garage.
-She has no basement, and there was really no safe place to take cover.
-From somewhere in the distant past I recalled something about the southwest corner being the safest side of the house in a tornado, so we sat on her couch, conveniently located in the southwest corner.
+Heather's apartment was a converted garage.
+She had no basement, and there was really no safe place to take cover.
+From somewhere in the distant past I recalled something about the southwest corner being the safest side of the house in a tornado, so we huddled on her couch, conveniently located in the southwest corner.

 We listened as the storm approached.
 We heard the winds pick up, and then we heard another sound, a sound like a freight train.
-The first thought that entered my mind, I kid you not, was, "I can tell everyone at work tomorrow that it sounded like a tornado."
+The first thought that entered my mind, I kid you not, was, "I can tell everyone at work that it sounded like a tornado."
 Heather later said that she had heard small objects being thrown into the sides of the apartment.
 But I couldn't hear much of anything, due to the increasing pressure in my ears.
-Only then did it finally occur to me that maybe we actually were experiencing a tornado.
+Only then did it occur to me that maybe it actually was a tornado.

-I began to pray, "God, keep us safe..." and as soon as I said the word "safe", it was gone.
-The train noise faded away, and the pressure in my ears subsided.
-Later, Heather reported that she had said the same prayer at that same time.
+I began to pray, "God, keep us safe..." but by the time I got to the word "safe", the tornado was gone.
+The train noise faded, and the pressure in my ears subsided.
+Heather later told me she had said the same prayer at the same time.

 We cautiously got up and looked out the windows.
 The tornado had passed, but the storm continued.
 We surveyed the area as lightning flashes illuminated the neighborhood.
 During one flash, I spotted a tree branch lying on the ground, about 20 feet from the apartment.
 I pointed it out to Heather the next time the sky lit up.
 As far as I knew, that was the worst of the damage.
 I would soon learn just how wrong I was.

-The next episode was the most bizarre event of the night.
+What happened next is hard to understand.
 The phone rang.
 Heather picked it up and said "Hello?" but there was no one on the other end.
 Or, rather, there was someone, but they were calling another party.
 The phone kept ringing on that end.
 Finally, the other person picked up the phone.
 The woman who had made the call said, "You've got to get over here quickly.
 Half the side of our house is gone."

 Only then did I realize that this storm might have done some serious damage.
 Before the phone call, I had been consoling myself with the belief that the tornado probably hadn't even touched down.
 But now I was filled with a morbid curiosity to see just how close we were to its path.

 The smell of gas was in the air.
 One of the main gas lines had been severed, and the entire town was without gas.
-For that matter, it was without electricity, phone service, and running water.
+For that matter, it was without electricity, phone service (despite the call Heather had received), and running water.
 Heather and I planned to go back to my apartment for the rest of the night, since there was nothing more we could do until morning, and it wasn't particularly safe to stay.
 But we couldn't leave until the city crew had removed the tree from the road.